Black Narcissus (novel): Plot summary

+Development

+In her autobiography, A Time to Dance, a Time to Weep, Godden, who grew up in India, describes an event that became an inspiration for Black Narcissus.
+While exploring the Indian countryside with friends one day, they came across a gravestone, covered with brush.
+When they cleared it away, all that was on the stone was the name "Sister Ruth".

 Reception

-In a 1939 book review by Kirkus Reviews called the book, "Not a book for headline reviews and big sales, but a book whose popularity will spread by word of mouth publicity, a book that discerning readers will make their own.
-It is a strange and fascinating book." and summarized; "The sort of book that should be read to be sold; definitely a booksellers' find type of book.
-Don't miss it" Reviewing Godden's India books in 2013 for The Guardian, Rosie Thomas wrote, "For all its convent setting, the novel thrums with sex, portrayed with a subtlety that seems only to intensify its power.
+A 1939 book review by Kirkus Reviews called the book "Not a book for headline reviews and big sales, but a book whose popularity will spread by word of mouth publicity, a book that discerning readers will make their own.
+It is a strange and fascinating book." and summarized: "The sort of book that should be read to be sold; definitely a booksellers' find type of book.
+Don't miss it".
+Reviewing Godden's India books in 2013 for The Guardian, Rosie Thomas wrote, "For all its convent setting, the novel thrums with sex, portrayed with a subtlety that seems only to intensify its power.
 The story is simple, but the narrative takes an unshakeable hold, building to a climax involving sexual obsession, insanity and tragic death, which, despite the gothic elements, is handled with masterful restraint."